Robert-van-Engelen/Forth850/README.md

 ## Performance

-I've implemented Forth850 as efficiently as possible in direct threaded code (DTC) with new Z80 code written from scratch, including faster Z80 math routines when compared to other Z80 Forth implementations.
+I've implemented Forth850 as efficiently as possible in direct threaded code (DTC) with new Z80 code written from scratch, including faster Z80 integer and float math routines compared to other Z80 Forth implementations.
 See the [technical implementation sections](#Implementation) why Forth850 is fast for a DTC implementation.
 The [Forth850 source code](forth850.asm) is included and extensively documented.
-If you plan to use parts of Forth850 and/or the optimized Z80 code in a project that you plan to share or redistribute, then please give me credit for my work as per [BCD-3 license](license.txt).

 The [n-queens benchmark](https://www.hpmuseum.org/cgi-sys/cgiwrap/hpmuseum/articles.cgi?read=700)
 is solved in 0.865 seconds, the fastest Forth implementation of the benchmarks.